harris222/Magellan.info/README.md

 ## Future Goals: ##
  -  Graphically showing if user has fulfilled CEAB Accreditation Requirements.
- -  Gather more information about UofT's Upper Year Courses and display them, such as feedback on coursesfrom Reddit.
+ -  Gather more information about UofT's Upper Year Courses and display them, such as feedback on courses from Reddit.
  -  Add features to check out other people's Upper Year Course Selections.
  -  Make a Forum to share thoughts on Upper Year Course Selections.
  -  Complete delete operations using maps id->JSON instead of manipulating the DOM tree.